5 Questions Advisors Should Ask About OCIO Services

 Each OCIO will have their own process.
 However, there will be many common components within the qualitative and quantitative reviews.

-Qualitative factors should include things like firm structure, communication, program design, and the context of their returns/expectations.
+Qualitative factors should include things like firm structure, communication, and program design.

 5. What does it cost?